mechanomy/UnitTypes.jl/docs/src/index.md

   unit::String
 end
 ```

-Measures.jl and the macros define the necessary convert()s and other operators.
-Please open an issue _with a minimal working example_ if you run into conversion errors.
+## Introducing new types
+Macros are used to introduce and create relationships around new types:
+* `@makeBaseMeasure Torque NewtonMeter "N*m"` - introduces a new basic Measure like Meter for Length or Meter3 for Volume,
+* `@deriveMeasure NewtonMeter(1) = MilliNewtonMeter(1000) "mN*m` - introduces a new name for a Measure, often a prefix like MilliMeter or an alternate name like Inch,
+* `@makeDimension Diameter Meter` - creates a Dimension, which is a Measure in some particular context, as diameter, radius, and circumference all refer to lengths of a circle.

+The [typeTree](https://github.com/mechanomy/UnitTypes.jl/tree/main/src/typeTree.txt) lists all of the currently-defined default types.
+See [CommonDimensions](https://github.com/mechanomy/UnitTypes.jl/tree/main/src/CommonDimensions.jl) for more example definitions.

 ## Logical operations
 Using units correctly requires distinguishing between valid and invalid operations, which in some cases means not allowing convenient operations.
 Inches can be added, as can inch and millimeter, but only when computing area does inch*inch make sense.
 Inch * 3 is convenient while 3 / Inch is unlikely to be desirable.

-With use and issues, these coherence rules will become more clear and explained by example.
+At any time, `.value` can be used to access the within-type numerical value, while `.toBase` provides the conversion factor to the unit's base quantity.
+If `a = MilliMeter(1)`, `a.value => 1` while `a.toBase => 1000` and `Meter(a).value => 0.001`
+For `b = Inch(144)`, `b.value = 144`, while `b.toBase => 0.0254` since Meter is the base unit of all Lengths.

+The macros in Measures.jl and Dimension.jl define the basic convert()s and operators necessary for common tasks, but additional definitions may be necessary.
+Please [open an issue](https://github.com/mechanomy/UnitTypes.jl/issues/new/choose)/PR to add more units or functions to the base module.
+Please open an issue _with a minimal working example_ if you discover conversion errors.

 ## Comparison with other packages